ajaasko/LinkedIn-data/README.md

 ## Prerequisites
 Python 3 (tested with version 3.7.3).

 Selenium library

 Chrome browser and chromedriver.
-Please check that versions of your broser and choromederiver matches.
+Please check that versions of your browser and choromederiver matches.
 Tested with browser version  77.0.3865.90 and correcponding chromedriver version.
 Chromedrivers can be downloaded from here: https://chromedriver.chromium.org/

 ## Running the script
 python linkedinData.py